Lua and the Shark Who Talked in Bubbles

 Adventures on Sal Island

-Adventures on Sal Island is a series of three children’s books set on Sal, Cape Verde.
+Adventures on Sal Island is a series of three children’s books set on Sal Island, Cape Verde.

-I started writing the stories while living and working in a small tattoo studio in Santa Maria, on Sal.
-Each book features life lessons connected to one or a few of my Cape Verdean friends — Patrick, Martina and Helena — and even though the stories are fictional, these people and their values were my main inspiration.
-Unfortunately, I had to go back to Europe before finishing them.
-But I completed and published the books later, as a gift for the friends I left on the island.
+I started writing the stories while working in a small tattoo studio in Santa Maria, on Sal.
+In each book, I placed some life lessons connected to one or more of my Cape Verdean friends — Patrick, Martina and Helena.
+These people and their values were my main inspiration.
+Unfortunately, I had to go back to Europe before finishing the books.
+But I completed and self-published all three stories later, as a gift for the friends I left on the island.